Snake Plant Benefits: Surprising Advantages of Having One in Your Bedroom

 Commonly – and eloquently – identified as mother-in-law’s tongue, the snake plant, or Sansevieria Trifasciata, is a carefree, resilient houseplant that grows anywhere between six inches to several feet.

-Not only does the snake plant, provide unique and visually appealing, sword-like leaves, but there are plenty of health benefits to having one in your bedroom too.
+Not only do they provide unique and visually appealing, sword-like leaves, but there are plenty of snake plant benefits to having one in your bedroom too.
 Varieties like 'Laurentii' and 'Futura Superba' offer unique leaf markings and sizes, enhancing its decorative appeal.

 Snake Plant Safety: Considered relatively safe to humans, snake plants are toxic to household pets.
 If a pet ingests a leaf, it will irritate its mouth, causing digestive issues.
 Please make sure the plants are out of reach of pets and children.